Privacy policy

 You have the right under Article 21 of the UK GDPR to object to your email address being shared with other committee members.
 This right will be brought to your attention when you apply to serve on a committee, and before your email address (personal or business) is shared.
 However, should you choose not to disclose your email address, your application is likely to be turned down as you will, in effect, be incommunicado, and therefore unable to engage in the work of the committee you have asked to join.

-Your photograph will be shared for the purposed above: it will not be shared with any other parties and the College operates a retention and deletion policy within its’ Photography Policy and images provided will be deleted within the specified timeframe.
-Your rights to have the image deleted at any time are upheld.
+Your photograph will be shared for the purposes above: it will not be shared with any other parties and the College operates a retention and deletion policy within its’ Photography Policy and images provided will be deleted within the specified timeframe.
+You have the right to request deletion of the image at any time.

 Your data will be stored as part of your College member data and will be requested from all members to inform an annual anonymised report.
 We clearly explain the reasons for collecting the data and provide ‘prefer not to say’ options for all questions relating to protected characteristics.
 Data will be stored securely and only accessed by College staff who need it for the processing purpose we have outlined.
 You have the right to update or have the data deleted.